Binbasri-in/chat-with-frro/README.md

 A simple chatbot for chatting with FRRO documents for Foreigners in India, I scraped the documents from Foreigners division website and created a RAG

+## TODO

+- Choose the correct Vector Database for the chatbot
+- Integrate the chatbot with the web app

 ### partition the pdf files using Unstructured library

 I have checked the pdf files and they are not very consistant, so I will use the pdf partition function with auto mode so if the text is not extractable then OCR will be performed, so you need to install Full Unstrcutured installation from [here](https://docs.unstructured.io/open-source/installation/full-installation)